laravel/vapor-docs/1.0/projects/domains.md

 vapor cert:delete example.com
 ```

-## Attaching a Domain to an Environment
+## Attaching Domains To Environments

-Once you have a valid certificate, you can attach your domain to your environment by using the "domain" configuration option in your vapor.yml file.
-When attaching a domain to an environment, you don't need to include the "www" sub-domain:
+Once your domain has a valid SSL certificate, you can attach your domain to your environment using the `domain` configuration option in your application's `vapor.yml` file.
+When attaching a domain to an environment, you don't need to include the "www" subdomain:

 ```yaml
 id: 2